-For Centurion, a bike that was tried and tested in the harsh conditions of the Himalaya, paved the way to success in the MTB arena.
+Centurion made the breakthrough in the MTB arena with a bike that was tried and tested in the unforgiving conditions of the Himalaya.

 In 1987, Wolfgang Renner, CEO and founder of Centurion, traveled to Tibet together with a group of fifteen fellow bikers.
 They set out from Lhasa to Kathmandu by bike, a 700-miles distance across the Himalayan mountain range.
 After eleven days of pedaling across all sorts of dirt roads, including 16,000-feet-high mountain passes, the group reached the capital of Nepal.